 Whittier City Councilmember Fernando Dutra Elected To Metro Board

-This morning, the leadership of cities in Southeast Los Angeles – known as the Gateway Cities sub-region – elected Fernado Dutra to the Metro board of directors.
+This morning, the leadership of cities in Southeast Los Angeles – known as the Gateway Cities sub-region – elected Fernando Dutra to the Metro board of directors.
 Since 2012, Dutra has served on the Whittier City Council, having been most recently re-elected in 2018.

 According to Dutra’s website, he is President of Allwest Development Company and holds licenses for general engineering and building contracting.
 He states that he “learned English at the age of 11” when his family immigrated from Portugal to the United States.
-Dutra’s review of his own record shows that he has prioritized fiscal responsibility, fighting crime (his website prominently touts his endorsment from the Whittier Police Offiers Association), community input, capital improvements, and smart economic growth.
+Dutra’s review of his own record shows that he has prioritized fiscal responsibility, fighting crime (his website prominently touts his endorsement from the Whittier Police Officers Association), community input, capital improvements, and smart economic growth.